 These masks are non-medical.
 However, they can at least stop you from touching your face – spreading germs from your hands to your nose or mouth is one of the easiest ways you can potentially catch the virus.
-In fact, while recognizing that these are not surgical masks, the CDC recommends wearing cloth face coverings in public settings.
+In fact, while recognizing that these are not surgical masks, the CDC recommended wearing cloth face coverings in public settings.

 Here are a few tips on how to get the best use out of a do-it-yourself face mask, followed by five tutorials on how to make your own face mask.
 I’ve included several options, including two that don’t require any sewing and can be made with material you already have at home.